yanrenxiang/laccases/README.md

 # laccases
-The source code and data set for the analysis of laccases
+The source code and data set for the analy of laccases